Series: Agfact H2.1.7 Edition: fifth Last updated: February 2022

 There are several types of scale insect:

-Queensland fruit fly occurs in coastal districts and the central and northern inland districts of New South Wales.
+Queensland fruit fly are common in coastal districts and the central and northern inland districts of New South Wales.
 It can attack citrus from September to May, depending on the fruit variety.
-Cover-spray treatments reduce fruit losses, but do not leave fruit on the tree beyond full maturity.
+Cover-spray treatments reduce fruit losses.
+Do not leave fruit on the tree beyond full maturity.

-New growth can be damaged by the citrus leaf miner in Central Coast and North Coast districts, and black citrus aphid and the caterpillar of the citrus butterfly (Museum Victoria images) in all areas (the citrus butterfly is also known as the ‘small citrus butterfly’ or the ‘dingy swallowtail butterfly’).
+New growth can be damaged by the citrus leaf miner in coastal districts, and black citrus aphid and the caterpillar of the citrus butterfly (Museum Victoria images) in all areas (the citrus butterfly is also known as the ‘small citrus butterfly’ or the ‘dingy swallowtail butterfly’).

-Melanose, citrus scab, black spot, brown spot and brown rot are common coastal fungal diseases which can be reduced by spraying with recommended fungicides.
+Melanose, citrus scab, black spot, brown spot and brown rot are common coastal fungal diseases that can be reduced by spraying with recommended fungicides.
 Fungal spores can live on dead twigs and wood.
 As trees age, the amount of dead wood increases as does the level of disease.
-In order to reduce disease problems, keep your trees clean by pruning out dead twigs and wood annually.
+To reduce disease problems, keep your trees clean by pruning out dead twigs and wood annually.

 Melanose occurs in coastal areas and produces dark brown spots (or tear stains) on the fruit, leaves and twigs.
 Infection is reduced by spraying with protectant copper fungicides after petals fall.